 High Occupancy Vehicle (HOV) Permit Issuance for Plug-in Electric Vehicles

-Drivers of plug-in electric vehicles and certain qualified plug-in hybrid vehicles, titled and registered in Maryland, will be allowed to use the HOV lanes in Maryland regardless of the number of passengers, providing they obtain and display an HOV permit on the vehicle.
+Drivers of plug-in electric vehicles and certain qualified plug-in hybrid vehicles, titled and registered in Maryland, are allowed to use the HOV lanes in Maryland regardless of the number of passengers, with a valid HOV permit displayed on the vehicle.

 • The dealership selling the vehicle;